 HMRCs Employment Status Indicator Tool has had a mixed reception, as many consider it plays down some factors and distorts case law.
 It can be viewed here on HMRC website – experience of its use suggests its useful but not definitive or always correct.
 Running facts from decided outside IR35 cases through the Status Tool shows different results to the conclusions reached in the courts and tribunals.

 None the less HMRC places emphasis on this tool, to the extent that if used correctly the results are binding on HMRC.
 The difficulty here is its easy for HMRC to allege that the answers provided were not accurate, so in reality the ESIT’s protection is limited.
 We do advise questions are answered accurately and results from the ESIT kept.

 Although the IR35 status tests are based on the Hypothetical Contract between the Worker and Client, ignoring the Intermediaries (if any), its clear that the signed contacts play an important part in determining IR35 status.

 In order to demonstrate that an Engagement falls outside of IR35 the contract must clearly support this.
 The ideal contract will have the following features:

 - The Workers name will not be mentioned (except possibly as a signatory), i.e. there will be no indication that the Worker is expected to carry out work personally.

-- Clear indications of non personal service – a right of substitution, delegation or sub contract (which are broadly the same thing).
+- Clear indications of non personal service – a right of substitution, delegation or sub contract.
 Ideally there should be no client approval or veto process for this.

 - A detailed service clause not simply stating the service being provided, eg “widget programming” or “grommet fitting” but also outlining the project, deliverables, milestones, measurement, etc.

-- A detailed service clause can seem daunting, and pre IR35 was not common in PSC type contracts – it is now essential however.
+- A detailed service clause can seem daunting it is essential however.